Volcano Photos, Volcano Wallpapers, Pictures, Images. Earth Structure: Volcanoes. There are two main types of volcanoes: shield and composite.

+Shield volcanoes are usually found in the middle of tectonic plates.
+Islands like Hawai'i are good examples of this type of volcano.
+There's a hole in the middle of the plate and magma moves out and piles on top of itself, slowly building a mountain of rock.
+That magma comes from small tunnels which scientists call vents.
 The other big type is a composite volcano.
 We'll start at the bottom when we look at the structure of a volcano.
 Just as there are multiple types of volcanoes, there are three types of lava.
 The second type is mafic lava.
 Last, but not least, is intermediate lava.
 Or search the sites for a specific topic.
 CBBC - Newsround - What causes volcanoes?
 Weekly Reader Current Events.
 A giant volcano on the island of Hawaii is becoming active, scientists say.

 A volcano is an opening in the earth through which gases, ashes, and melted rock may come.
 Sometimes these materials erupt, or come out, with such force that they rise high into the air.
 Other times, they flow out.
 A mountain formed by these materials is also called a volcano.
 Hawaii is a state that is made up of different islands.
 The last time Mauna Loa erupted was in 1984.
 Recently, scientists have noticed changes in Mauna Loa.

 A volcano is a conical hill or mountain formed by material from the mantle being forced through an opening or vent in the Earth's crust. back to top What are the main features of a volcano?
 What are active, dormant and extinct volcanoes?
 Volcanoes are found in three states - extinct, dormant and active.
 Where are volcanoes located?
 Volcanoes are found along destructive (subducting) (diagram) plate boundaries, constructive (divergent) (diagram) plate boundaries and at hot spots in the earth's surface.
+What is the Ring of Fire?
+The 'Ring of Fire' (map) is a volcanic chain surrounding the Pacific Ocean.
+What are lahars and pyroclastic flows?

-Unlike other mountains, though, these natural wonders can erupt with powerful and potentially lethal force.
-Openings, or vents, in the volcano lead below the earth's surface to very hot chambers several miles underground where there are pools of magma (molten or melted rock), pieces of hot solid rock, and hot gases.
 A non-explosive, or effusive, volcano produces lava (magma that has erupted from the earth).
 Lava can travel up to 60 miles per hour during an eruption.
 Eruptions can cause lateral blasts (which blow sideways instead of straight up), lava flows, hot ash flows, mudslides, avalanches, and falling ash.